Sun scald: Trees

 When sun scald appears on trees it is most frequently a result of reflected light off the snow during winter months.
 The damage in this case will appear as sunken or dead bark on the trunk of the tree, then later in the tree's life the bark might fall away revealing dead tissue in the tree's cambium layer.
 This damage will typically be found on the south west facing side of the tree's trunk.
 It can be found on other sides of the tree if there is light reflection from other sources, like man made structures or reflective rock faces.
 After a tree is afflicted by sun scald it becomes much more vulnerable to decay organisms.
 The plant will create walls around the affected area, but sometimes it is not enough to block the infections.
 The leaves of the tree are also affected by sun scald, particularly on a bright sunny day following a period of warm cloudy humidity.
 The damage to the leaves will start as bronzing of the epidermis between the veins of the leaf, and if the sunny conditions persist the tissue of the leaf will die.

 Fruits

-Sun scald on fruit appears when a fruit is exposed to direct sunlight after being in the shade for an extended period of time.
-The damage to fruit will often lead to the death of the fruit by consumption from insects, animals, bacteria, or fungi.
-This is the case if the defenses of the fruit are rendered useless, which is the case when the outer skin is damaged to the point that the cell walls are either gone, or so thin that the plant's enemies can get through it.
-Some times the sun scalding is a more internal damage and, although it destroys the fruit in a productive sense, the fruit is able fend off attacks and recover if placed back into an ideal setting.
+Sun scald on fruit appears when a fruit is exposed to direct sunlight after cold storage for an extended period of time, typically after harvest.
+The damage can often lead to the death of the fruit via consumption by insects, animals, bacteria, or fungi.
+This is the case if the defenses of the fruit are too heavily inflicted, which may occur when the outer skin is damaged to the point that the cell walls/membranes are either gone or weak enough for the plant's enemies to penetrate.
+Sun scald often presents as more of an internal damage, with the affected tissue gaining a leathery or wrinkled appearance and a pale discoloration.
+The terms "sun scald" and "sunburn" are frequently used interchangeably, however fruit sunburn is generally distinguished by only occurring pre-harvest and leaving yellow, bronze, or brown discoloration of the skin.
+Fruits damaged to either extent are usually considered unmarketable due to diminished appearance, taste, and texture, but those of the latter are sometimes sold at a lower grade or utilized as an (often puréed) ingredient.
+Sun damage cannot be reversed, but the fruit may still be able to fend off attacks and partially recover if properly treated and protected from further damage.